Find out if you need to pay Capital Gains Tax if you're not resident in the UK and are selling a UK residential property.

 - be occupied by students for at least 165 days in the tax year for the purpose of undertaking a course of education

-- you’ll pay 20% tax on your chargeable gains
+- pay 20% tax on your chargeable gains

-- you’ll have access to limited indexation allowance to allow for the effect of inflation on the costs of acquisition when calculating the chargeable gain
+- have access to limited indexation allowance to allow for the effect of inflation up to 31 December 2017 on the costs of acquisition when calculating the chargeable gain

 A ‘closely-held company’ is one which either:

-- is under the control of 5 or fewer persons that have an interest in the company
+- is under the control of 5 or less persons that have an interest in the company

-- 5 or fewer participators are entitled to acquire rights to the greater part of the company’s assets on a winding up order and none can be diversely held
+- 5 or less participators are entitled to acquire rights to the greater part of the company’s assets on a winding up order and none can be diversely held

 Only non-resident close companies and funds not meeting the genuine diversity of ownership test will be subject to the non-residents Capital Gains Tax charge.

-If a participator is diversely held that doesn’t exclude the non-resident company from the charge.
-A diversely held company is a company that is not closely held, this includes:
+If a participator is diversely-held, that does not exclude the non-resident company from the charge.
+A diversely-held company is a company that is not closely-held.
+This includes: